caido/documentation/src/show_case/tutorials.md

 # Tutorials

-Our awesome community has put together many guides and videos 🎉
+Our awesome community has put together many guides and videos! 🎉

-If you want your contributions to appear here, please follow the [contribution guidelines](../contributions/documentation.md)!
+If you want your contributions to appear here, please follow the [Contribution Guidelines](../contributions/documentation.md)!

 Please note that these videos are not endorsed by Caido.